brunothors/Brunothors/README.md

 I love challenges and learning things by myself as well as being taught by my peers.

-My intent is to become a great professional someday, and work on problems that will make a difference on people's everyday life.
+My intent is to become a great professional someday, and work on problems that will make a difference on people's everyday lives.

 On this github you will find some of the projects I made in 42, hope you find something interesting.